-Even first time event organizers will typically establish a theme for the meeting.
+Even first-time event organizers will typically establish a theme for the meeting.
 However, the theme has to be something that your attendees will be enthused about.
 For instance, “Change You Can Believe In” doesn’t really mean a whole lot to the attendees.
-In fact, attendees may be resistant to the change.
+In fact, attendees may be resistant to change.
 However, “Beat (Your Biggest Competitor)” is something that your attendees will get behind.
-Whatever theme you end up with, make sure and focus a lot on the next tip…
+Whatever theme you end up with, make sure, and focus a lot on the next tip…

 (3) Scrutinize Every Speaker and Activity

 Make sure that every speaker and activity in every, single, slot on the agenda focuses the group on your theme.
 You will often be pulled by different executives who want to add their own big idea to the agenda.
-However, the once you get off topic, it will become much more difficult to keep the main idea clear to the audience.
+However, once you get off-topic, it will become much more difficult to keep the main idea clear to the audience.

 These little touches will make your convention more memorable.